Push primer in-app messages

 To help achieve this, you can use in-app messages to explain what type of messages your users can expect to receive if they choose to opt in, before showing them the native push prompt.
 This is referred to as a push primer.

-To create a push primer in-app message in Braze, you can use the button on-click behavior “Request Push Permission” when creating an in-app message for iOS or Web.
+To create a push primer in-app message in Braze, you can use the button on-click behavior “Request Push Permission” when creating an in-app message for iOS, Android, or Web.

-This guide uses a button on-click behavior that is only supported on newer SDK versions:
+This guide uses a button on-click behavior that is only supported on newer SDK versions.
+Note that some of these SDKs may not be released yet.
+Visit the following links to check the current version:

 Step 1: Create an in-app message

-Next, select a message type and layout.
+Select a message type and layout.
 To give you enough space to explain what push notifications your users can expect (and to allow for buttons), Braze suggests either a full screen or modal message.
-Note that for a full-screen in-app message, an image is required.
+Note that for a fullscreen in-app message, an image is required.

 Step 2: Build your message